Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Find out which papers are available and how to apply on our COVID-19 website

 The connection between law and religion.

-This paper looks at the relationship between religion(s) and government (church and state), the secularity of the state, the legal definition of religion, the law's recognition of religious bodies, the scope of the right of religious freedom and any exemptions for religion or conscience under the relevant legislation (especially the NZ Bill of Rights Act 1990 and the Human Rights Act 1993).
+This paper looks at the relationship between major religion(s) and government (traditionally referred to as "church and state", the secularity and neutrality of the state, liberal democratic political theory on the role of religion in public life, the law's recognition of religious bodies, minority religions and New Religious Movements ("cults"), the scope of the right of religious freedom and any exemptions for religion or conscience under the relevant legislation (especially the NZ Bill of Rights Act 1990 and the Human Rights Act 1993).

 |Paper title||Law and Religion|

 |Domestic Tuition Fees (NZD)||$679.70|

 - LAWS 201, LAWS 202, LAWS 203, LAWS 204

 - (i) Not all optional papers will be available in any given year. (ii) May not be credited together with LAWS478 passed in 2002, or LAWS477 passed in 2006.

 - More information link